4 Causes Of Sensitive Skin

 - A barrier repair treatment like Dermalogica's can make the world of difference in strengthening your skin against the elements once again

-3. External - Skin Care Products & Treatments
+3. External Causes of Sensitive Skin - Products & Treatments

 Perhaps the most common cause of sensitive skin is overuse of certain products and treatments that are just too harsh.